MingxuanXie/UnityGitSettings/README.md

 # unity-git-setting
-Ming's Unity Git Settings (for using with other open source tools)
+Ming's Unity Git Settings for using with other open source tools.